SEMOSS/documentation/docusaurus/docs/How To/Pixel Calls and Reactors/Frequently Used Pixel Calls.md

 # Frequently Used Pixel Calls

 ## What is a Pixel Call
-Pixel is a domain specific language (DSL) specific to CFG AI that is used as the payload for all the operations that can be performed on an insight.
+Pixel is a domain specific language (DSL) specific to SEMOSS that is used as the payload for all the operations that can be performed on an insight.
 Every Pixel has a java class to handle the business logic on the backend, we call this java class a "Reactor".

 ## How do you write a Pixel Call
 A Pixel call has some important components: